Philadelphia officials announce more locations of possible measles exposure

+Philadelphia Health Commissioner Dr. Cheryl Bettigole says there have been 6 confirmed cases in Philadelphia.

-PHILADELPHIA (WPVI) -- There are now six locations where people may have been exposed to measles since late December, the City of Philadelphia Health Department said.
+PHILADELPHIA (WPVI) -- There are now six locations in Philadelphia where people may have been exposed to measles since late December, according to the city's health department said.

 That includes five locations announced Thursday in addition to one that was announced just two days before Christmas.